gillianassi/Portfolio/src/markdown/projects/DiffusePathTracer.md

         <div class="w-full">
             <h1 class="title">Ray Traced Ambient Occlusion</h1>
             <p>
-            One of the first thins I tackeled in this project was understanding Ray Traced Ambient Occulusion and what methods can be used to get this.
-This was an extremely usefull intermediate step that let me create the foundation of the diffuse path tracer.
+            One of the first things I tackled in this project was understanding Ray Traced Ambient Occlusion and what methods can be used to get this.
+This was an extremely useful intermediate step that let me create the foundation of the diffuse path tracer.
 This also helped with getting a visual understanding of the math involved.
             </p>
         </div>
     </div>